nmadapan/zero_shot_gesture_dataset/README.md

 Please cite this article if you use this dataset.

-**N. Madapana** and J. Wachs, "Database of Gesture Attributes: Zero Shot Learning for Gesture Recognition," 2019 14th *IEEE International Conference on Automatic Face & Gesture Recognition (FG 2019)*, Lille, France, 2019, pp. 1-8.
+**N. Madapana** and J. Wachs, "[Database of Gesture Attributes: Zero Shot Learning for Gesture Recognition](https://ieeexplore.ieee.org/abstract/document/8756548)", 2019 14th *IEEE International Conference on Automatic Face & Gesture Recognition (FG 2019)*, Lille, France, 2019, pp. 1-8.

 ## References
 1. Lampert, Christoph H., Hannes Nickisch, and Stefan Harmeling.
 "Attribute-based classification for zero-shot visual object categorization."
 IEEE transactions on pattern analysis and machine intelligence 36, no. 3 (2013): 453-465.